hplgit/MAlley-slide-templates/README.md

 #### Markup-based slide tools

-Slides can alternatively be designed using a markup language, usually [LaTeX](http://en.wikipedia.org/wiki/LaTeX), [HTML](http://en.wikipedia.org/wiki/HTML), [Markdown](http://en.wikipedia.org/wiki/Markdown), or [DocOnce](http://hplgit.github.io/doconce/doc/web/index.html).
+Slides can alternatively be designed using a markup language, e.g., [LaTeX](http://en.wikipedia.org/wiki/LaTeX), [HTML](http://en.wikipedia.org/wiki/HTML), [Markdown](http://en.wikipedia.org/wiki/Markdown), or [DocOnce](http://hplgit.github.io/doconce/doc/web/index.html).
-Instead of (e.g.) clicking on an italic button to get italic text, one writes in plain text `<em>some text</em>` in HTML, `\emph{some text}` in LaTeX, or
+Instead of clicking on an italic button to get italic text in an interactive slide tool, one writes instead plain text `<em>some text</em>` in HTML, `\emph{some text}` in LaTeX, or
 `*some text*` in Markdown and DocOnce.
-The whole slide presentation is a plain text file with instructions.
+The whole slide presentation is a plain text file with instructions (markup) and slide contents.

 A main problem with markup languges is that you have much less control of where slide elements appear on the slide compared